puntopunto/ffplayout-docker-adopt/README.md

 ###### *DISCLAIMER*

-    Forked from orginal repo for research and local/home adoptation Staying clear, staying upstream
+    Forked from orginal repo for research and local/home adopt.
+    Staying clear, staying upstream.
-    Every finded/fixed bug and/or added really helpful feature will be issued/fixed and pull-requested to upstream repo
+    Every finded/fixed bug and/or added really helpful feature will be issued/fixed and pull-requested to upstream repo.

 # ffplayout-docker